 Few would argue that the budgets of most community colleges

 across the country are pinched to the limit today.
 The answer to overcrowded classrooms, long waitlists

 , and decrepit buildings seems obvious: pump more money into the system and then stand back to watch the benefits unfold.
 However, in a recent expose, the Los Angeles Community College

 simply wasted millions of taxpayer dollars that were meant to improve the campuses through poor planning, questionable contract awards, and construction blunders.

 With billions raised through a series of bond measures that would total around $11 billion when all was said and done, the district was clearly poised to bring the community colleges of Los Angeles into the 21st

-, the money was going to ease overcrowding in classrooms, beef up seismic protections and add new technology to the learning experience
+, the money was supposed to be spent to ease overcrowding in classrooms, beef up seismic protections, and add new technology to the learning experience

 It sounded great to Los Angeles voters, which is why they agreed to the proposed bond issues, which raised property taxes for the next 50 years.
 It sounded great to the many students that were ready to further their education and professional careers through coursework at community colleges throughout the district.
 It sounded really great to the construction companies and contractors hired to do the work, pumping money into California's economy